top of page

 History

 Huntsville College traced its roots to 1907 when Madison County superintendent of schools S. R. Butler took over a small, private school.
-The school became known as Butler Training School, with Butler as Principal.
+The school became known as Butler Training School, with Butler as principal.
 In 1913 Butler sold or leased his school to James Goodrich, who maintained it until 1918, when he sold it to Professor Reuben P. Wills.
 In 1920 Edward I. Taylor joined Wills, and the school became known as Wills-Taylor school, a co-educational elementary/high school.

 The 1923 yearbook shows nine male students listed as “posts,” presumably taking college-level coursework.
 That year Wills enlisted eighty citizens who pledged $75,000 to add a junior college to Wills-Taylor School.
 Huntsville College was chartered and began classes in September 1923.
 It added courses in mechanical drawing and accounting to the strong academic program and offered an Associate of Arts degree.
 But enrollment remained low.
 In the first year, only 19 of 192 students enrolled, were doing college-level work.
 According to the Annual Report of the Department of Education, junior college enrollment reached only 30 in 1925.